waleHa/MyMolina/README.md

 ## Introduction

 **MyMolina HealthCare** is a mobile application designed to provide Molina Healthcare members with easy access to their health information and services.
-The app allows users to locate branches and physicians, chat with support, contact customer service, and access urgent care and help line services.
+This is only an app that mocks some basic functionalities of the original app.
+The app allows users to locate branches and physicians, chat with support, contact customer service, and access urgent care and helpline services.
 Authentication is managed through Firebase, ensuring secure sign-in and registration processes.

 **Molina Healthcare Inc.**, based in Bothell, WA, offers a range of healthcare services to its members.
 For more details, you can visit the app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.molina.mobile.myhealthinhand&hl=en&gl=US).